sebapersson/PEtab.jl/docs/src/tutorials/sciml/starting_tutorial.md

 ### Measurements and observables

-Measurements and observables are defined as for a mechanistic problem.
-For our working example, using simulated data, a valid measurement table could be:
+Measurements and observables are defined as for a mechanistic PEtab problem.
+For the running example, synthetic data are generated from the mechanistic model and stored in a valid measurement table:

 ```@example 1
 using OrdinaryDiffEqTsit5, DataFrames, Random
-import Random; Random.seed!(123) # hide
+Random.seed!(123) # hide

 function f_true!(du, u, p, t)
     X, Y = u